TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 # Simple-Gaming-Optimization
-Simple Batch Script that disables useless Tasks and Services while Gaming.
+Simple Batch that does optimizations like disabeling Tasks, Services and much more while Gaming.
+All changes will only be temporary you also have the option to revert everything.<br/>
 Got tired of these "Game Boosters" that literally do the same shit.

 It also is kinda a Game Launcher.